morinted/schedule-generator/README.md

 Note: You'll want to create a new calendar, just in case you want to delete the events created in this process.
 If you add it to your regular calendar and there is an error, there is no quick "Undo" function.

 1. Create a new Calendar on the left side-bar.
 Next to "My calendars", click the drop-down and select "Create New Calendar".
-Assign it a snazzy colour and name it something suave like "uOttawa F2014".
+Assign it a snazzy color and name it something suave like "uOttawa F2014".

 2. Click "Create Calendar"